swiftwasm/swiftwasm-book/src/getting-started/troubleshooting.md

 These are some common issues you may run into while using SwiftWasm.

-If you are having trouble that is not listed here, try searching for it in the [SwiftWasm issue](https://github.com/swiftwasm/swift/issues).
+If you are having trouble that is not listed here, try searching for it in the [SwiftWasm issue tracker](https://github.com/swiftwasm/swift/issues).
 If you are still having trouble, please file an issue or contact us at [the community Discord server](https://discord.gg/ashJW8T8yp).